Bernard Lazare: Life

 The effect was devastating for Lazare, who was ostracized by friends and colleagues from all points of the political spectrum and widely condemned in the French papers (public opinion at this point was almost universally in favour of Dreyfus's conviction).
-Despite the fact that the only mention of Dreyfus's Jewishness occurred in a single sentence at the end of the pamphlet - "Let it not be said that, having a Jew before us, justice was forgotten", newspapers responded with outrage that Lazare was creating an anti-Semitic scandal where none had previously existed.
+Despite the fact that the only mention of Dreyfus's Jewishness occurred in a single sentence at the end of the pamphlet—"Let it not be said that, having a Jew before us, justice was forgotten", newspapers responded with outrage that Lazare was creating an antisemitic scandal where none had previously existed.
 Almost every report on the pamphlet named Lazare as its author and took pains to draw attention to the fact that he himself was Jewish.
 Lazare would later write to Joseph Reinach: "From one day to the next, I became a pariah."

 Lazare published a second much-expanded edition of the pamphlet.
 Nearly 300 pages long, it contained responses on the Dreyfus case from several handwriting experts.
-As it was now obvious that nothing could be gained from downplaying the issue of anti-Semitism, Lazare was free to speak his mind: "It is because he was Jewish that he was arrested, it is because he was Jewish that he was judged, it is because he was Jewish that he was condemned."
+As it was now obvious that nothing could be gained from downplaying the issue of antisemitism, Lazare was free to speak his mind: "It is because he was Jewish that he was arrested, it is because he was Jewish that he was judged, it is because he was Jewish that he was condemned."

 Inspired by his experience with antisemitism during the Dreyfus Affair, Lazare became engaged in the struggle for the emancipation of Jews and was triumphally received at the Second Zionist Congress in 1898.
 He travelled with the Zionist leader Theodor Herzl.
 The two men shared a great respect for each other but he fell out with Herzl after a disagreement over the project whose "tendencies, processes and actions" he disapproved.
 In 1899 he wrote to Herzl and by extension to the Zionist Action Committee, "You are bourgeois in thoughts, bourgeois in your feelings, bourgeois in your ideas, bourgeois in your conception of society."
 Lazare's Zionism was not nationalist and did advocate the creation of a state but was rather an ideal of emancipation and of collective organization of the Jewish proletarians.

 He visited Romania in 1900 and 1902 after which he denounced the terrible fate of Romanian Jews in L'Aurore, written in July and August 1900.
 He also visited Russia, where he reported on the dangers facing Jews but did not have a chance to publish because of illness, and to Turkey, where he defended the Armenians against persecution.

 Soon Dreyfusards censored him, and he could no longer write for L'Aurore after the Rennes trial.
 He covered the trial anyway and sent his vitriolic accounts to two American journals: The Chicago Record and The North American Review.
 At the end of his life, he became close to Charles Péguy and wrote in the Cahiers de la quinzaine.